iiasa/Condor_run_R/configuring.md

 The value of `LABEL` is also used as the batch name of the run so that when you examine the job queue using the [`condor_q`](https://htcondor.readthedocs.io/en/latest/man-pages/condor_q.html) command, the jobs in the run are listed with an appropriate name.

+> [!NOTE]
+> If you leave the value of `LABEL` unchanged between runs, the log files will go to the same log directory.
+This will not cause the log files to overwrite each other since the unique cluster number of the run is included in the file names.
+Use common sense to decide whether it is fine to give successive runs the same name — and for all their log files to go to a single directory — or whether you would rather uniquely label runs.

 ### PREFIX

 Default value: `"job"`